 GSS has become the major standard in most of North America; however, the initiative is far from complete.
 Many professionals are raising valid issues with the standard that must be addressed before the GSS can hope to become a fully recognized governing body of the construction industry.
 Because the authority of the GSS does not come from an official governing body, the industry is completely within its rights to shape the program as it sees fit.

-Does the Gold Shovel Standard really support responsibility in damage prevention?
+How does the Gold Shovel Standard support damage prevention?

-One of the major concerns that industry professionals have with the GSS is its scope.
+One major concern of industry professionals with the GSS is its scope.
 Many excavation professionals have noted that new standards seem to target them specifically.
-Damage control is already a part of excavation, and many professionals consider the GSS an additional level of scrutiny that is not necessary.
+Damage control is already a part of the excavation, and many professionals consider the GSS an additional level of scrutiny that is not necessary.

 Although GSS standards are not imposed by any official government, it is likely that state and federal agencies will soon use the GSS as its own standard, for lack of a better one.
 Industry professionals argue this will result in needlessly additional paperwork and redundant reporting.
 The final result is a higher cost of doing business for no additional real safety.